Is my money safe in my TransferGo account?

 Who regulates TransferGo?

 We're fully licensed and follow strict rules set by regulators whose purpose is to protect you, keep your money safe, and ensure we’re acting fairly.
-These include the Financial Conduct Authority (FCA) in the UK, the Bank of Lithuania, EU regulations, and authorities in every country around the world that we operate in.
+This includes the Financial Conduct Authority (FCA) in the United Kingdom, EU regulations and authorities in every country around the world that we operate in.